Bridging Research and Policy to Address World Challenges

 Global thinkers and leaders, academics and senior officials, constitute the pool of experts on whom the Programme can draw for inspired and cutting- edge debates on the problems the world currently faces.
 The Programme fosters dialogue between the worlds of research and policy in an objective, evidence-based manner, and seeks to contribute robust and critical thinking to important questions of policy and institutional design.

 The Programme has been represented at meetings hosted by the European Union Institute for Security Studies (EUISS) to discuss a global foreign policy and security strategy for the EU.
 It also hosts conferences, seminars, and workshops on Europe’s external relations that bring together scholars and policymakers.
 In April 2016, for example, the Programme hosted a workshop on ‘China’s Rise and Europe’s Response’, a critical issue for Europe’s international relations.
 Speakers explored policy areas in which there has been a convergence of perspectives and policies between the EU and China, and issues on which there continues to be disagreement and discord.
 Individual panels were devoted to exploring the security, economic, political and normative dimensions of EU-China relations.
-In June 2017 a conference on ‘Terrorism and European Security Governance‘ was held in Florence and co-sponsored by NATO’s Public Diplomacy Division.
+In June 2017 and 2018 two conferences on ‘Terrorism and Security Governance’ were held in Florence and co-sponsored by NATO’s Public Diplomacy Division.

 The Global Governance Programme is also regularly represented in events and debates on trade and investment at the World Trade Organisation (WTO), the United Nations Conference on Trade and Development (UNCTAD), the International Trade Centre (ITC) and leading think tanks.
 It acts for example as the knowledge partner for the International Centre for Trade and Sustainable Development (ICTSD)/World Economic Forum (WEF) Expert-15 group on trade and regulatory cooperation, which brings together leading scholars and practitioners.
 In September 2016 the Programme hosted in Florence for the first time the World Trade Forum in collaboration with World Trade Institute.